uyar/pathstring/README.rst

   ``shutil.rmtree(path)`` will also work.

-- It adds a ``strict`` parameter to the ``relative_to`` operation which, when set to ``False`` will also navigate up in the hierarchy.
+- It adds a ``strict`` parameter to the ``relative_to`` operation which, when set to ``False``, will also navigate up in the hierarchy.

 License
 -------